 Many people have a fear of visiting the dentist, usually due to a previous bad experience.
 We believe it is important to build a trusting relationship with you so that you attend dental appointments regularly to prevent further dental problems.

-Nick has a calm and gentle manner and is known for putting patients at ease.
 We want you to feel confident about coming to see us by getting to know us before having any dental treatment.
 We ask that you tell us about any fears or anxieties that you may have and you are welcome to book a time, free of charge, to come in and meet us informally and discuss your concerns.
 Our team has been built on the caring ethos of the practice and will listen to you to help you overcome any anxieties you may have before you attend for your first appointment.

 At you first appointment we will normally ask that you attend at least 10 minutes before your appointment time.
 You will be greeted by our friendly reception team and shown into our waiting room.
 We will offer you a complimentary hot or cold drink and will ask you to complete a Medical Questionnaire – this will enable us to address any concerns you may have and help us to treat you safely.
 We have a selection of up to date magazines and a daily newspaper for you to enjoy in comfortable surroundings.